The Instructors

 Susannah Campbell comes to us from Discovery Bay, CA. She is an alumni of Feather River College graduating in 2013 with an Associate of Science degree in Equine Studies.
 She went on to earn her Bachelor Degree in Equine Science from Colorado State University followed by her Masters degree in Equestrain Education from William Wood University.
 After graduation, Susannah spent 7 years working under Reined-Cowhorse Trainer and FRC Alumni, Nick Dowers where she was able to train and show in the NRCHA for many years.
 Susannah is very passionate about the performance horse industry and all that it entails including training, selling, marketing, competition help, and medical assistance.
 Susannah currently teaches the Sale Horse class, Equine Equitation courses, and Colt Starting courses.

-Faculty/ Head Rodeo Coach/ Equine Instructor
+Faculty/ Head Rodeo Coach

-JP Tanner
+J.P.
+Tanner

 Faculty/ Beef Program Instructor